miltonian/principles/README.md

 # Principles Framework

-Principles is a powerful and flexible framework that enables you to generate specialized AI agents based on a **singular goal** or problem statement.
+Principles is a powerful and flexible framework that enables you to generate specialized AI agents based on a goal or problem statement.
 By applying **first principles thinking**, Principles breaks down your goal into its most fundamental truths or components—the smallest, indivisible parts of the problem.
 It then generates a network of collaborating agents that address each fundamental component.
 This approach allows you to create highly effective AI solutions tailored to your specific needs, enabling you to process subsequent prompts with greater accuracy and efficiency than general-purpose language models.

 **Note:** This framework was designed as an experiment, and the code may require refining in some places.